google/url_diff/README.md

     Currenty this tool discards everything after # if present.
     See https://github.com/google/url_diff for more information.

-Also, please keep in mind this is still in alpha.
+Also, please keep in mind this is still in alpha, and it's currently a weekend project.
+Hope y'all find it useful too.